 The following instructions apply to two separate taxes on corporations.
 One is an income tax on taxable income.
 The second is a graduated tax based on corporate net worth.
 Instructions for the net worth tax begins on page 6.
 Both taxes must be paid annually.
 Schedule 3 of the return is designed to combine the liabilities, any penalty and interest due, any business tax credits, and the credits for prepayment, to result in a single balance due or overpayment.

-FEDERAL TAX CHANGES, LEGISLATION, AND OTHER POLICY INFORMATION
+FEDERAL TAX CHANGES/CONFORMITY, LEGISLA-TION, AND OTHER POLICY INFORMATION

-Federal Tax Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/income-tax.
+Federal Tax Changes/ Conformity with Federal Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/income-tax.

 FILING REQUIREMENTS